-- (2) The reported Nominated EE Value shall achieve at least a 10% relative precision at a one-tailed 90% confidence level. - (3) If Baseline Conditions are used in the calculation of the Nominated EE Value, the EE Resource Provider must make adjustments to the Baseline Conditions to reflect operating conditions at the time of the Performance Hours. - (4) Formulas used by the EE Resource Provider to determine the Nominated EE Value shall include any modifying factors, including, but not limited to, Coincidence Factor for the specified EE type and the Performance Hours, realization rate, and equipment failure rate. - (5) If an EE project consists of multiple sites and/or measures, the EE Resource Provider may calculate the aggregated Nominated EE Value during the Performance Hours in each Zone as the sum of all measured demand reduction values, provided that each measured demand reduction value achieves at least a 10% relative precision at a one-tailed 90% confidence level, or the aggregated (EE Resource level) demand reduction value achieves at least a 10% relative precision at a one-tailed 90% confidence level in each Zone. - (6) If sampling will be conducted, the project's aggregated demand reduction value in each Zone must be calculated from the measured data of the sample, and the M&V Plan shall describe how this calculation will be performed. - (7) Any measurement or monitoring equipment of current (amps) and voltage used to calculate electrical demand must include the power factor of the enduses in the demand (kW) calculations.
+- 1. The reported Nominated EE Value and Capacity Performance value shall achieve at least a 10% relative precision at a one-tailed 90% confidence level. - If Baseline Conditions are used in the calculation of the Nominated EE Value or Capacity Performance value, the EE Resource Provider must make adjustments to the Baseline Conditions to reflect operating conditions at the time of the EE Performance Hours or winter performance hours. - 3.
+Formulas used by the EE Resource Provider to determine the Nominated EE Value or Capacity Performance value shall include any modifying factors, including, but not limited to, summer or winter Coincidence Factor for the specified EE type and the applicable performance hours, realization rate, and equipment failure rate. - 4.
+If an EE project consists of multiple sites and/or measures, the EE Resource Provider may calculate the aggregated Nominated EE Value during the EE Performance Hours and aggregated Capacity Performance value considering the EE Performance Hours and winter performance hours in each Zone as the sum of all measured demand reduction values, provided that each measured demand reduction value achieves at least a 10% relative precision at a one-tailed 90% confidence level, or the aggregated (EE Resource level) demand reduction value achieves at least a 10% relative precision at a one-tailed 90% confidence level in each Zone.

+- 5. If sampling will be conducted, the project's aggregated demand reduction value in each Zone must be calculated from the measured data of the sample, and the M&V Plan shall describe how this calculation will be performed. - 6.
+Any measurement or monitoring equipment of current (amps) and voltage used to calculate electrical demand must include the power factor of the end-uses in the demand (kW) calculations.

-10.2 Nominated EE Value for Weather Sensitive Load
+10.2 Nominated EE Value or Capacity Performance Value for Weather Sensitive Load

-If the demand reduction is a function of weather conditions the Nominated EE Value shall be based on the Zonal Weighted Temperature Humidity Index (WTHI) Standard posted by PJM.
-The Nominated Value shall be calculated using the relationship between average demand reduction measured during the Performance Hours on a day and the WTHI on the day.
+If the demand reduction during the EE Performance Hours is a function of weather conditions the Nominated EE Value shall be based on the Zonal Weighted Temperature Humidity Index (WTHI) Standard posted by PJM.
+The Nominated EE Value shall be calculated using the relationship between average demand reduction measured during the EE Performance Hours on a day and the WTHI on the day.
 Alternate approaches may be used with documentation to show that the demand reduction estimate is comparable to the value computed using to the PJM WTHI Standard.

-The Zonal WTHI Standard is the mean of the Zonal WTHI values on the days on which PJM peak load occurred in the ten year history.
-Zonal WTHI is used to determine the demand reduction for Direct Load Control.
-Use of Zonal WTHI is also consistent with the ambient conditions 'at the time of PJM peak' used to test generation resources.
+The Zonal WTHI Standard is the mean of the Zonal WTHI values on the days on which PJM peak load occurred in the history since 1998.
+The concept of using Zonal WTHI is similar to the concept of adjusting generator rating test results for ambient conditions 'at the time of PJM peak'.
 PJM posts on its website updated Zonal WTHI Standards each year.

-See Appendix A for an illustration of Zonal WTHI calculation and Demand Reduction calculation for weather sensitive load.
+See Appendix A for an illustration of Zonal WTHI calculation and determination of demand reduction at Zonal WTHI Standard for summer weather sensitive load.